Disney Princess: Redesigns, merchandise and other events

 A line of Disney Fairy Tale Wedding gowns were designed by Kirstie Kelly, based on the Princesses, and were available in January 2008.

 In 2012, the Princesses were given modern redesigns.
 While some like Tiana and Rapunzel just had added glitter on their outfits, others like Belle, Ariel, and Jasmine received new hairstyles or modified outfits.
 The most drastic of these was Cinderella, who was given side-swept bangs and an outfit with sheer sleeves.

 With Target Corporation as its marketing partner, Disney held the first National Princess Week on April 23, 2012.
 During the week, there was the release of The Princess Diaries on Blu-ray and The Very Fairy Princess book.
-Harrods already has a Disney Store within, followed by their Christmas theme, Disney Princess, by having Oscar de la Renta designed dress for the Princess on display.
+In 2012, Harrods celebrated Christmas with a Disney Princess theme, featuring designer gowns from houses like Oscar de la Renta.
 In August, the dress was on display at the D23 Expo before being auctioned on November 13 to benefit Great Ormond Street Hospital Children's Charity.

 Mattel added a Barbie princess-themed line in late 2010 and the fairy tale-based Ever After High in 2013.
 With these competing lines and an expiration of the brand license at the end of 2015, Disney offered Hasbro a chance to gain the license, given their work on Star Wars, which led to a Descendants license.
 DCP was also attempting to evolve the brand by marketing them less as damsels and more as heroines.
 In September 2014, Disney announced that Hasbro would be the licensed doll maker for the Disney Princess line starting on January 1, 2016.